open-sauced/ai/README.md

   </a>
 </p>

+## Goals
+To enable developers find

 ## Running the project locally

-In order to run the project we need the following software binaries installed on our development machines:
+To run the project, you'll need the following software binaries installed on your development machines:

 - [Node.js](https://nodejs.org/en)
 - [NPM](https://www.npmjs.com/)